This is a quick list of some of the best, must-have accessories for the Fujifilm X-E4.

 A few years ago Fujifilm updated the battery to the NP-W126s battery.
 If you’re shopping for new batteries or you have some older NP-W126 batteries, you might want to move over to the NP-W126s versions as your backups.
 Also, there is a new battery for the X-T4 and GFX cameras, so don’t get these confused with those.
 The NP-W126S is the battery you want for the X-E4.

-The NP-W126s is the official battery from Fujifilm and offers the most efficient discharge profile.
+Fujifilm NP-W126S Available At: Amazon / Adorama / B&H The NP-W126s is the official battery from Fujifilm and offers the most efficient discharge profile.
 Fujifilm sometimes sells these in a 2-pack which can be a bit less expensive than just buying them individually.
-I typically only need one battery for a day of shooting, so I often just buy third-party batteries as my backups and just run with the battery that came with the camera. |
+I typically only need one battery for a day of shooting, so I often buy third-party batteries as my backups and just run with the battery that came with the camera. |

-Wasabi makes the best third-party battery for the Fujifilm X-E4.
+Wasabi 1450mAh Available At: Amazon Wasabi makes the best third-party battery for the Fujifilm X-E4.
 They no longer offer a battery charger as a bundle so you will have to order that separately if you need one.
-They have two styles so you can pick the one that fits your needs if you decided to use a third-party battery charger. |
+They have two styles so you can pick the one that fits your needs if you decide to use a third-party battery charger. |

 Memory Cards

 The X-E4 is still using UHS-I memory cards and it does shoot 4k at 200Mbps which translates to about 25MB/s.
-This means you’ll need a minimum of a U3 UHS-I card to do video.
-Most of the UHS-I cards can handle this data stream, but it’s still a good idea to buy a reliable and new card if you plan on doing a lot of videos.
+This means you’ll need a minimum of a U3 UHS-I card to do the video.
+Most of the UHS-I cards can handle this data stream, but it’s still a good idea to buy a reliable new card if you plan on doing a lot of videos.

 Best Memory Cards For The Fujifilm X-E4